 For new construction and major reconstruction projects, the designer should determine the type of pavement to be constructed utilizing formal analysis of existing and anticipated conditions.
-The Department has a documented procedure patterned after the 1986-1993 AASHTO Guide for Design of Pavement Structures, Appendix B. This procedure may be found in Department's Flexible Pavement Type Selection Design Manual.
+Heavily trafficked roadways where there is significant truck traffic (>10% traffic) may warrant consideration for special asphaltic pavement designs and/or rigid pavement designs.-The Department has a documented procedure patterned after the 1986-1993 AASHTO Guide for Design of Pavement Structures, Appendix B. This procedure may be found in Department's Flexible-Pavement Type Selection Design Manual.